Barr claims anti-Trump element in DC working to 'thwart' administration

 Trump insists coronavirus vaccine will be ready sooner than CDC's Redfield claimed

-President Trump’s coronavirus vaccine distribution plan released Wednesday directly refuted a much longer timeline offered earlier in the day in Senate testimony by Dr. Robert Redfield, director of Centers for Disease Control and Prevention (CDC).
+President Trump’s coronavirus vaccine distribution plan released Wednesday directly refuted a much longer timeline offered earlier in the day in Senate testimony by Dr. Robert Redfield, director of the Centers for Disease Control and Prevention (CDC).

 In his testimony, Redfield said not to expect a coronavirus vaccine to become widely available to most of the U.S. population until the summer of 2021 -- publicly rebuffing Trump’s repeated assertion that a vaccine might be available before the November election.